Delsin-Yu/GD-AtlasTexture-Creator/README.md

 ## English

 Supports `Godot 4.1 With .Net`
 Based on .Net, `GD AtlasTexture Creator` provides a handy editor window that resembles the `SpriteEditor` from UnityEditor for ease of `AtlasTexture` creation.

 ### Installation

 1. Download the zip file from [Release](https://github.com/Delsin-Yu/GD-AtlasTexture-Creator/releases/download/1.0.0/GD-AtlasTexture-Creator.1.0.0.zip).

-2. Decompress the file, and place the `addons` folder direct into the root of your project.
+2. Decompress the file, and place the `addons` folder directly into the root of your project.

-3. Navigate to `Project/Project Settings/Plugins` in Godot Editor, locate the `GD AtlasTexture Creator` from the `Installed Plugins` list, then check `Enable` under the `Status` colum.
+3. Navigate to `Project/Project Settings/Plugins` in Godot Editor, locate the `GD AtlasTexture Creator` from the `Installed Plugins` list, and then check `Enable` under the `Status` column.

-4. The dedicated inspector for `GD AtlasTexture Creator` will now launches located at the `Bottom Right Dock slot`
+4. The dedicated inspector for `GD AtlasTexture Creator` will now launch located at the `Bottom Right Dock slot`

 ### Usage

 #### Inspecting a Texture

-When double-clicking a resource with type `Texture2D` inside the `FileSystem Window`, the `GD AtlasTexture Creator` will show the preview of inspecting image.
+When double-clicking a resource with type `Texture2D` inside the `FileSystem Window`, the `GD AtlasTexture Creator` will show the preview of the inspecting image.

 ![image](./README.IMG/00.png)